Green Fields School

-Green Fields School is a free public charter school (a member campus of Accelerated Elementary and Secondary Schools) in Tucson, Arizona, United States.
+Green Fields School is a Private, non-profit School (a member campus of Accelerated Elementary and Secondary Schools) in Tucson, Arizona, United States.
 It provides educational services for elementary, middle, and high school students (Pre-K..12).

 Previously Green Fields School was an independent, non-profit school.
 The school closed briefly filing bankruptcy in July 2019.

 Green Fields, also known as Green Fields Country Day School, was founded in 1933 as the Circle Double A Green Fields Preparatory School for Boys, a boarding school.
 It became coed and ceased operating as a boarding school in the 1960s.